Kagamma/evil-script/docs/syntax.md

 ### Yield

-- Quit the script and returns to main process.
-When the process execute the script in next frame, it will continue at where yield's called.
+- If calls outside coroutines: Quit the script and returns to main process.
+When the process executes the script again, it will continue at where yield's called.

+- If calls inside coroutines: Quit the current coroutine.
+When the script resumes the coroutine, it will continue at where yield's called.

+- `yield (expressions)` is equivalent to:
 ```
-while true {
+  result = expressions
   yield
-}
 ```

 ### Try-catch